The single most important thing that will result in a successful fitness business is the outcome of our clients.

 Yet we know the trainers who provide their clients with detailed recipes, alongside bespoke nutrition plans, have clients who stay with them longer...
 AND refer more often AND pay higher fees.

-This blog will help you change that, and let you stand on your own two feet by knowing how to calculate your clients macronutrient needs.
+This in-depth article will help you change that, and let you stand on your own two feet by knowing how to calculate your clients macronutrient needs.
 I'm going to break down how to create a personalised macronutrient diet plan, by focusing on some very simple and easy to follow guidelines.

-Firstly, there are no magic ratios, techniques or programmes that will create the Holy Grail macronutrient split.
+Firstly, there are no magic ratios, techniques or programs that will create the Holy Grail macronutrient split.
 So stop looking.

 The key to it is getting a good starting point.
 Get someone started on a macronutrient diet plan, assess the progress and tweak the plan to achieve the results required.